Ukraine's Zaporizhzhia nuclear plant loses external power | Law-Order

 Ukraine's state nuclear operator Energoatom said on the Telegram social media platform that a Russian missile attack on the substation “Dniprovska” in the neighboring Dnipropetrovsk region to the north was damaged, leading to the shutdown of a key communication line to the plant — prompting the diesel generators to turn on automatically.

+Last month, Energoatom chief Petro Kotin told The Associated Press in an interview that in general, the Zaporizhzhia plant had enough fuel to run the diesel generators for just 10 days.
+He said those generators were “the station's last defense before a radiation accident.”
+The growing concerns about the nuclear plant come amid an upsurge in fighting in southern Ukraine and a barrage of Russian strikes across the country in recent days.

+Kyrylo Tymoshenko, deputy head of President Volodymyr Zelenskyy's office, said Russian shelling had left at least 14 people dead in the Zaporizhzhia region and the Donetsk region to the east over the last day.
+At least 34 people were injured in five regions, he wrote on Telegram.

-Earlier Wednesday, Ukraine's southern command said its forces recaptured five settlements in the southern Kherson region, according to the southern Operational Command.
+Earlier Wednesday, Ukraine's southern command said its forces recaptured five settlements in the southern Kherson region, on the western fringe of an arc of Russian control of territory in eastern and southern Ukraine.

 The villages of Novovasylivka, Novohryhorivka, Nova Kamianka, Tryfonivka and Chervone in the Beryslav district were retaken as of Oct.
 11, according to the speaker of the southern command Vladislav Nazarov.

-The settlements are in one of the four regions recently annexed by Russia.
+The settlements are in one of the four regions recently annexed by Russia, a move condemned as illegal under international law by many countries and the U.N. secretary-general.

-Also Wednesday, Russia's top domestic security agency said it arrested eight people on charges of involvement in the bombing of the main bridge linking Russia to Crimea, while an official in the southern Ukrainian city of Zaporizhzhia said Russian forces carried out more strikes there.
+Also Wednesday, Russia's top domestic security agency — the main successor to the KGB — said it arrested eight people on charges of involvement in the bombing of the main bridge linking Russia to Crimea, while an official in the southern Ukrainian city of Zaporizhzhia said Russian forces carried out more strikes there.

 Ukrainian officials have lauded the explosion on the bridge, but stopped short of directly claiming responsibility for it.

-The FSB, the main successor agency to the KGB, alleged that the suspects were working on orders of Ukraine's military intelligence to secretly move the explosives into Russia and forge the accompanying documents.
+The FSB alleged that the suspects were working on orders of Ukraine's military intelligence to secretly move the explosives into Russia and forge the accompanying documents.

 It said the explosives were moved by sea from the Ukrainian port of Odesa to Bulgaria before being shipped to Georgia, driven to Armenia and then back to Georgia before being transported to Russia in a complex scheme to secretly deliver them to the target.

-Putin alleged that Ukrainian special services masterminded the blast, calling it "an act of terrorism," and responded by ordering a barrage of missile strikes on Ukraine.
+Putin alleged that Ukrainian special services masterminded the blast, calling it “an act of terrorism,” and responded by ordering missile strikes across Ukraine.

 Russia's onslaught continued in the Zaporizhzhia region and eponymous city on Wednesday, shattering windows and blowing out doors in residential buildings, municipal council secretary Anatoliy Kurtev said.
 There were no immediate reports of casualties, though Kurtev warned locals of the possibility of a follow-up attack.